SwarnadeepGhosh/CollegeAPI-JPA/SpringDataJPA-Depth-Tutorial.md

-# Spring Data JPA - Depth - CollegeAPI
+# CollegeAPI- SpringDataJPA in Depth

 ## Table of contents